wso2/docs-is/en/docs/guides/access-delegation/oauth-pushed-authorization-requests.md

 The OAuth 2.0 specification introduced Pushed Authorization Requests (PAR) to mitigate these issues using the `/par` endpoint of an authorization server.

 Using PAR, the authorization payload will be pushed to the `/par` endpoint from the back-channel.
-In response, the server will return a `request_uri`, a one-time use code which acts as a reference to the payload which can be used when initiating the usual authorization request from the front-channel.
+In response, the server will return a `request_uri`, a one-time use identifier which acts as a reference to the payload which can be used when initiating the usual authorization request from the front-channel.

 !!! note
     The `/par` endpoint inherits the client authentication rules that are defined for the `/token` endpoint requests, including the relevant authentication methods.